 Sing it, then refine in the DAW

 Some of the best melodies start by humming or singing into your phone, free from the limits of your keyboard technique.
 Capture rough ideas, then recreate the keeper in your DAW’s piano roll where you can fine-tune timing and pitch.
+If you are in FL Studio, our guide to using the piano roll covers the workflow in detail.
 Quantise lightly if needed, but keep some human feel.
 This works the same whether you are in FL Studio, Ableton, Logic or any other DAW — pick up the basics in our FL Studio for beginners and Ableton for beginners guides.

 Test and finish

 Play the melody against your chords and ask: can you hum it after one or two listens?
 Is there a clear hook?
 Does it have room to breathe?
 If it feels busy, remove notes — restraint almost always helps.
-When the melody is solid, the rest of the arrangement falls into place more easily; see how to actually finish a song and more in the mixing and mastering hub once you start producing it.
+When the melody is solid, the rest of the arrangement falls into place more easily; for the bigger picture see our music production tips for beginners, then how to actually finish a song and more in the mixing and mastering hub once you start producing it.

 Frequently asked questions